cybuhh/dotfiles/README.md

  - git-set-details-github - github alias username and email for current repo
  - git-submodule-update - git fetch and refresh all submodules

-## heroku

- - heroku-deploy-dev - deploy to dev
- - heroku-deploy-stage - deploy to stage
- - heroku-deploy-promote - promote stage to production

 ## net

  - ping-port - ping tcp port on host